sawyerwatts/Checklists/app.md

 - Ensure non-deterministic operations (file calls, network calls, retrieving the current date/time) are either pushed to the boundary of the system or are placed behind an abstract type.
+- Ensure developers have the means to change the code with confidence (this will probably require automated tests).